Joseph Marest

-Joseph Marest was a Jesuit missionary in New France in the late 1600s and early 1700s.
+Joseph Marest (19 March 1953 in Chartres, France – October 1725 in Montreal), was a Jesuit missionary in New France in the late 1600s and early 1700s.
 He is known chiefly for remaining in Michilimackinac/ St. Ignace Mission as missionary to the Ottawas after Antoine de la Mothe Cadillac moved the center of the French fur trade from Fort de Buade to Fort Detroit in 1701.